elsiklab/projectionplugin/README.md

 ## Options

 * reverseComplement - A boolean to specify reverse complementing.
 This can also be toggled via a menu option that is added when you load the plugin
-* storeClass - The projections depend on the data types.
-ProjectionPlugin/Store/SeqFeature/Sequence and ProjectionPlugin/Store/SeqFeature/ProjectionNCList are currently available
+* storeClass - The projections depend on the data types, currently allows
+  * ProjectionPlugin/Store/SeqFeature/Sequence
+  * ProjectionPlugin/Store/SeqFeature/ProjectionNCList
+  * ProjectionPlugin/Store/SeqFeature/ProjectionBigWig